Marc Andreessen

 Marc Lowell Andreessen (/ænˈdriːsən/ an-DREE-sən; born July 9, 1971) is an American businessman, venture capitalist, and former software engineer.
 He is the co-author of Mosaic, the first web browser to display inline images; co-founder of Netscape; and co-founder and general partner of Silicon Valley venture capital firm Andreessen Horowitz.

 He co-founded and later sold the software company Opsware to Hewlett-Packard; he also co-founded Ning, a company that provides a platform for social networking websites.
-He supported presidential candidates of the Democratic party until 2016.
-In 2024 he became an advisor to Donald Trump.
-Andreessen's net worth is estimated at $1.9 billion as of January 2025.
+In 2024, he became an advisor to Donald Trump.

+As of June 2026, Forbes estimated Andreessen's net worth at $1.9 billion.